Basketball Philippines Jack Animam takes talents to Taiwan.

 “Credit to coach Yeng Guiao for preparing the team to be mentally strong and focused,” Panlilio also said.

-Guiao, meanwhile, deflected the praises to his staff, including Caloy Garcia, Ryan Gregorio, and Ford Arao.
+Meanwhile, Guiao deflected his staff’s praises, including Caloy Garcia, Ryan Gregorio, and Ford Arao.

-Team Philippines outplays Kazakhstan for rousing Asian Games opener
+Team Philippines outplays Kazakhstan for rousing the Asian Games opener.

 Denison Rey A. Dalupang (philstar.com) – August 16, 2018 – 12:50pm